jakafirdaus1/py-keylogger/README.md

 # KeyLogger with Python (Educational Purposes)

 <h2>Description</h2>
-This projects consists of a simple Python sript that lead you to experience a basic threat in cybersecurity.
+This projects consists of a simple Python script that lead you to experience a basic threat in cybersecurity.
 A Python keylogger is a program written in Python designed to monitor and record keystrokes made by a user on a keyboard.
 It is often used for tracking user activity or debugging purposes but can also be misused for malicious activities such as stealing sensitive information like passwords and personal data.<br/><br/>

 <b>This is intended strictly for educational or ethical purposes.
 Do not use it for illegal or malicious activities.</b>